ReeceRenninger/RPG-adventure/README.md

 ## Description

 Intent is to build a text based RPG adventure game while I learn the fundamentals of Python.
 This is a work in progress and will be updated as I learn more.

+## How to Run
+Git clone this repo and run